Nuvolect/DeepDive-Android/docs/DD_TODO.md

 # Sprint- minimal Tasks for pilot study
 * Lucene exact search examples

 ** Update ? help with working examples
 * Clear upload package name from dialog
  * Provide pop-up/user feedback folder created

 * Indexing... eliminate multiple lines Indexing: /DeepDive/[package name]

+* Test refactoring of file links and preview

+* Add Probe and ProbeMgr classes, convert Decompile.java to be an instance of Probe

+* Off-line creation of bitmaps

 * Document multi-browser decompilier conflicts
 * Is there a better way to organize processess to monitor progress and kill-all